TheOftedal/3018-pro-cnc-upgrades/x-axis-limit-switches/README.md

 ### Step 3 - Mount the switches to the 3D-printed holders

 Fit the cables and switches through the hole of the 3D-printed holders making sure the switch leaf spring is pointing downwards.
+The switch should snap into place and be helt snuggly by friction.
+If the switch is loose, apply some superglue to the switch before fitting it in the socket.

 ![Fitting](https://github.com/TheOftedal/3018-pro-cnc-upgrades/blob/main/x-axis-limit-switches/Images/step-3.jpg)